Debug Android logs with AI assistance

 Connect your Android device and start capturing logs

-Send to AI analisys
+Send to AI analysis

 Get instant error explanations